Understanding Crypto Bridging: A Comprehensive Guide

 However, the complexity of the bridging process can lead to frustration and discourage participation in cross-chain trading.
 For example, most bridges only support specific tokens, such as wrapped ETH (WETH) or stablecoins, necessitating conversions that can incur additional costs and time delays.

-Bridging Funds with thirdweb Pay
+Bridging Funds with thirdweb's Universal Bridge

-thirdweb Pay Use Cases
+Universal Bridge Use Cases

-• Social apps looking to add tipping or other paid functionality to their application.
+- Social apps looking to add tipping or other paid functionality to their application.

-• Non-profits accepting donations in crypto.
+- Non-profits accepting donations in crypto